solidusio/solidus/guides/users/users/overview.md

 # Overview

-Solidus includes a straightforward user management system.
-Users are your stores customers, as well as your store administrators who need access to the Solidus admin interface.
+You can manage customer accounts and administrator accounts from the **Users** page of the Solidus admin interface.

 You can search and sort users using a few types of information:

-- **Email**: Users access your store and make orders using an identifying email address.
+- **Email**: Users sign into your store using an identifying email address.
 - **Roles**: Users may have different roles (or permissions) depending on how much access you want them to have to your store.
 By default, users can have the role `admin` or no role.
 See [Roles](#roles) for more information.